zepto-lang/zepto/README.md

 [this tutorial](http://upload.wikimedia.org/wikipedia/commons/a/aa/Write_Yourself_a_Scheme_in_48_Hours.pdf),
 extended massively, some code taken from [husk-scheme](https://github.com/justinethier/husk-scheme)).
 It implements a good enough subset of R5RS to make real programming possible.
-Features implemented include Macros, lazy evaluation, a minimal stdlib, many native primitives and help for those or for functions provided via docstrings included in the function definition.
+Features implemented include the full numeric tower, macros, lazy evaluation, a minimal stdlib, many native primitives and help for those or for functions provided via docstrings included in the function definition.
 And it actually has a decent shell with completion and history.

 It is very small, so the name might or might not be appropriate.